 Globex Mining Enterprises Inc. Announces Renewal of Normal Course Issuer Bid

-ROUYN-NORANDA, Québec, March 08, 2019 -- Globex Mining Enterprises Inc. (GMX – Toronto Stock Exchange, G1MN – Frankfurt, Stuttgart, Berlin, Munich, Tradegate, Lang & Schwarz Stock Exchanges and GLBXF – OTCQX International) is pleased to announce that the Toronto Stock Exchange (“TSX”) has approved the renewal of Globex’s normal course issuer bid (“NCIB”).
-Under the NCIB, as renewed, Globex will be entitled to repurchase for cancellation up to 1,000,000 common shares, representing 2.2% of Globex’s “public float” as of March 1, 2019, over a twelve-month period starting on March 12, 2019 and ending on March 11, 2020.
+ROUYN-NORANDA, March 11, 2019 - Globex Mining Enterprises Inc. (GMX – Toronto Stock Exchange, G1MN – Frankfurt, Stuttgart, Berlin, Munich, Tradegate, Lang & Schwarz Stock Exchanges and GLBXF – OTCQX International) is pleased to announce that the Toronto Stock Exchange (“TSX”) has approved the renewal of Globex’s normal course issuer bid (“NCIB”).
+Under the NCIB, as renewed, Globex will be entitled to repurchase for cancellation up to 1,000,000 common shares, representing approximately 1.9% of Globex’s issued and outstanding shares as of March 1, 2019, over a twelve-month period starting on March 12, 2019 and ending on March 11, 2020.
 The purchases by Globex will be effected through the facilities of the TSX and on other alternative trading systems in Canada, and will be made at the market price of the shares at the time of the purchase.
-Globex has 51,814,077 common shares issued and outstanding as of March 1, 2019, of which 45,997,986 shares constitute the “public float”.
+Globex has 51,803,577 common shares issued and outstanding as of March 1, 2019, of which 47,344,486 shares constitute the “public float”.

 Globex intends to acquire the common shares because it believes that the repurchase of common shares at certain market prices is beneficial to Globex and its shareholders.
 Globex intends to make any purchases on an opportunistic basis, taking share price and other considerations into account.